Zexal07/TSR-Table_Structure_Recognition/README.md

 # Project Directory Structure
 The script is designed to work with the TableBank dataset.
 The code specifically uses the Recognition subdirectory.

+The dataset can be found online.
+Here is a link to access: [ TableBank Dataset ]( https://huggingface.co/datasets/liminghao1630/TableBank/tree/main )
 ```
 TableBank/
 |- Detection/